nikittank/NikittaKS-Portfolio/content/about/index.md

   - JavaScript (React, Node)
 ---

 Hello!
-I'm Nikitta K S, a passionate AI and Machine Learning student focused on AI Engineering and additional experience in full-stack development.
+I'm Nikitta K S, a passionate AI and Machine Learning student with experience in both AI and full-stack development.

 I am a dedicated and goal-oriented individual with strong problem-solving abilities and a love for learning.
 I enjoy working on innovative projects that bring AI to life in meaningful ways.